Tracing the Roots of Halloween Through History and Myth

 The tales of Faeries, goblins, and mischief

-There was the land of the living, land of the dead and an in-between place Faeries/ elves monitored.
+There was the land of the living, the land of the dead and an in-between place where Faeries/ elves monitored.
 Human interaction was on rare occasions only.
 Faeries resented living humans for denying the dead space and life and taking up more room.
 Faeries sneaked about looking for opportunities to sabotage, kidnap humans, play pranks cause chaos.
 There was the thought some who were sinister would seize humans and not return them.
 Some of this got played upon by people acting out the myths.
 Other theories suggest after the work of the harvest this was a way to lark about and celebrate before the long harsh cold winters.
-Trick or treating In Halloween traditions extends the pranks little elves, goblins would play.
+Trick or treating In Halloween traditions extend the pranks little elves, goblins would play.

 Samhain is one of the representative festivals of fire

-At the end of the night, they took home a wooden ember from the fire and they carried these in hollowed out vegetables that grew large enough.
+At the end of the night, they took home a wooden ember from the fire and they carried these in hollowed-out vegetables that grew large enough.

 To deceive the dead spirits from recognising the living, to prevent being found out if playing pranks, to honour gods deities or the dead scare spirits or guide them away.